ethereumvalidatornode/ethereum-validator-node-guide-2025/README.md

 **Ready to start earning maximum staking rewards in 2025?
 Visit [EthereumValidatorNode.com](https://ethereumvalidatornode.com) for the complete 15-minute automated setup experience with the latest 2025 methods.**

-*Last updated: January 2025 - Latest validator setup methods and best practices*
+*Last updated: August 2025 - Latest validator setup methods and best practices*